gluster/glusterdocs/Install-Guide/Overview.md

     down, you don’t lose access to the data.
 No manual steps are required for failover.
 When you fix the server that failed and bring it back online, you don’t have to do anything to get the data back except wait.
-In the mean time, the most current copy of your data keeps getting served from the node that was still running.
+In the meantime, the most current copy of your data keeps getting served from the node that was still running.
 -   You can build a clustered filesystem in a matter of minutes… it is trivially easy for basic setups